geogardenclub/geogardenclub.github.io/docs/business/strategic-plan-2026/proposals-2026.md

 * Endorsements from community organizations (following a successful partnership).
 * Endorsements from gardening influencers on Instagram and/or TikTok

-*Improve online marketing.*  In 2025, we eventually stopped paying for online marketing because it was not translating into new downloads.
+*Improve online marketing.*  In 2025, we eventually stopped paying for online ads because it was not translating into new downloads.
 We hypothesize that this was because of a lack of social proof.
 In 2026, we will resume experimenting with online advertising.

 *Improve offline marketing.* In 2025, appearances at events such as seed swaps seemed to create interest from attendees in GGC.
 In 2026, some possible offline marketing approaches include:
 * Tables at seed swap events
 * Tables at farmers markets

+*Implement an "ambassador" program.* Coursicle has [ambassador](https://www.coursicle.com/blog/coursicle-ambassador/) and [affiliate](https://www.coursicle.com/blog/coursicle-affiliate/) programs whose goal is to "bring in as many new users to Coursicle as possible."
+Both programs involve compensated creation of short-form content for Instagram or TikTok.
+Compensation varies according to the program (for ambassadors, basically $10/video, for affiliates, basically 1$/download).
+We could develop a similar program to complement online advertising.

+*Implement a street team/intern program.* In conjunction with WWU, we could develop an internship (or more colloquially, "street team") program in which students help market GeoGardenClub.
+These students could participate in both offline marketing and online ambassador activities.

 ## Customer Evaluation Phase